 Each pupil is assigned a locker.
 Students may not change lockers without permission of the Principal.
 Students may not share lockers.
 It is strongly recommended that all students use locks on their lockers.
 Items are to be kept off of the top of the lockers.
 Students are encouraged NOT to bring valuables to school, such as expensive jewelry, as the school cannot be responsible for their theft or loss.
 Administrative time will not be used to track down lost and/or stolen items.
 The school is not responsible for any items lost or stolen from the lockers or locker rooms.
-Lockers are the property of the Board of Education and are subject to search at any time.

-LOST AND FOUND
+LOST & FOUND

-Students who find lost articles are asked to turn them in to the office where they can be claimed by the owner.
+Students who find lost articles are asked to turn them into the office where they can be claimed by the owner.
 Students who have lost items should check the office lost and found area.
 Items not claimed within a few weeks will be donated to Goodwill.